 Some of the more severe symptoms of a Xanax and alcohol overdose are extreme depression symptoms such as moodiness or suicidal thoughts or actions, difficulty speaking, memory loss or blacking out, unusual behavioral changes, difficulty breathing, hallucinations, paranoia, inability to balance, or loss of coordination, and general confusion.

 The addiction quickly can become dangerous and can derail your entire life.
-It is very important to get the help that you deserve and need when you believe that you have an addiction to anything.
+It is very important to get the help you deserve and need when you believe you have an addiction to anything.
 When it comes to being addicted to Xanax and alcohol or just one of the substances, you are worth getting the help that can save your life.
 Please get in touch with our highly trained staff here.